Marcus Stroud

-Marcus LaVar Stroud (born June 25, 1978) is a former American football defensive tackle who played in the National Football League (NFL) for ten seasons.
-He played college football for the University of Georgia, and was drafted by the Jacksonville Jaguars 13th overall in the 2001 NFL Draft.
-He was also a member of the NFL's Buffalo Bills and New England Patriots.
+Marcus LaVar Stroud (born June 25, 1978) is an American former professional football player who was a defensive tackle for 10 seasons in the National Football League (NFL).
+He played college football for the Georgia Bulldogs, and was selected by the Jacksonville Jaguars with the 13th overall pick in the 2001 NFL draft.
+He was a member of the NFL's Buffalo Bills and New England Patriots.

-Early years
+Early life

 Stroud won a state title with Brooks County High School in 1994.
 He appeared on the cover of Sports Illustrated in 1996 while still in high school which featured a cover story of National Signing Day.
 Stroud, at the time a 6'6" 266-pound defensive end, originally gave Florida a verbal commitment but changed his mind after Bulldogs coach Ray Goff was fired in November 1995.
 After heavy pursuit from new Georgia coach Jim Donnan, Stroud switched and committed to the Bulldogs on Signing Day.